-The river, creeks and lakes are home to trout, Smallmouth Bass, Northern Pike, Largemouth Bass, Channel and Bullhead Catfish, Bluegill, Yellow Perch, Walleye, Carp, Pan Fish, Crappie and Tiger Muskellunge.
+The North Branch of the Susquehanna River flows directly through both counties, and provides one of the best outlets for outdoor recreation in all of central Pennsylvania.
+The river and tributary creeks and lakes are home to trout, Smallmouth Bass, Largemouth Bass, Northern Pike, Muskellunge, Channel and Bullhead Catfish, Yellow Perch, Walleye, Carp, and Crappie.
 Other wildlife is abundant – don’t be surprised if you take a paddle break and see a bald eagle soaring overhead!

 Fishing Creek runs through Columbia County and is considered to be one of the finest trout streams in the state.
 There are many other creeks and streams for fishing and kayaking that are found throughout the two counties, including: Beaver Run, Briar Creek, Hemlock Creek, Huntingdon Creek, Little Fishing Creek, Mugser Run, Pine Creek, Roaring Creek, Scotch Run, West Creek, Mahoning Creek, and Mauses Creek.

 Lake Chillisquaque, named for a Native American word meaning “song of the wild goose,” is a 165-acre reservoir built on the middle branch of Chillisquaque Creek.
 Constructed in 1972 by PPL Electric Utilities, it serves as a backup cooling water supply for the Montour power plant.
 The lake is located within the Montour Preserve, and is a prime fishing and boating location.